 Name Dropper: Dedicated Jib Stick

-The Name Dropper is Burton's dedicated park and jib board.
-True twin shape, soft flex, and a flat-to-rocker profile that's optimized for presses, slides, and spins.
-This is the board for riders who spend the majority of their time in the park and want equipment that's purpose-built for that environment.
+The Name Dropper is Burton's park-first board.
+True twin shape, soft flex, and a PurePop Camber profile — camber underfoot with flat zones outside the bindings for pop — tuned for presses, slides, and spins.
+This is the board for riders who spend the majority of their time in the park and want equipment built around that.

 Flight Attendant: The Freeride Weapon